localForage/localForage/README.md

 browser technology or a platform-specific driver like Chrome Web Apps or Firefox OS, then "yes" is probably the answer.

+### Will you add (or accept) support for storage in X framework?

+**Yes**.
+If you have an adapter for EmberJS, Angular, whatever, please add it, along with tests, and submit a pull request.
+The more frameworks this library can support, the better.

 ### Will you add support for node.js?

 No. This is a library focused on offline storage inside a web browser.
 Node.js